GYEN (GYEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GYEN Historical Price

-According to the latest data gathered on GYEN live price page, the current price of GYEN is 0.00681371USD.
-The circulating supply of GYEN(GYEN) is 1.46B GYEN , giving it a market capitalization of $9.92M.
+According to the latest data gathered on GYEN live price page, the current price of GYEN is 0.00677517USD.
+The circulating supply of GYEN(GYEN) is 1.46B GYEN , giving it a market capitalization of $9.87M.

 The GYEN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GYEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.